1988 Stanley Cup playoffs: (A1) Montreal Canadiens vs. (A2) Boston Bruins

 This was the 23rd playoff series between these two teams.
 Montreal led 20–2 in previous playoff series meetings.
 This was the fifth year in a row that these team met in the playoffs.
 Montreal had defeated Boston in the Division Semifinals the four previous seasons.

 This was Boston's first playoff series victory against Montreal since the 1943 Stanley Cup Semifinals.
 Boston had lost the previous 18 playoff series between these two teams, an NHL record for most consecutive playoff series defeats to one team.
+This was the first of three consecutive series between these two teams that ended in five games (with the winner of all three series making it to the Stanley Cup Finals).

 (P2) Washington Capitals vs. (P4) New Jersey Devils

 This was the first playoff series between these two teams.

-Patrik Sundström's eight-point effort in game three (3 goals, 5 assists) set a new Stanley Cup playoff record for most points in a single game.
+Patrik Sundstrom's eight-point effort in game three (3 goals, 5 assists) set a new Stanley Cup playoff record for most points in a single game.

+In game seven, the Capitals rallied from a 2–0 deficit with two goals in the second period, but John MacLean scored the game-winning goal for the Devils with 6:11 left in the third period to send them to the conference finals for the first time in franchise history.

 Clarence Campbell Conference

 (N1) Detroit Red Wings vs. (N2) St. Louis Blues

 This was the second playoff series meeting between these two teams.
 St. Louis won the only previous meeting 3–1 in the 1984 Norris Division Semifinals.

+Detroit defeated St Louis in five games.
+Tim Higgins scored with 2:25 left in the third period of the series-clinching game five to send Detroit to the conference finals.